junxit/us-congress-bills-115/derived/amendments.md

 ### 7 U.S.C. § 3157

-> in the matter preceding subparagraph (A), by striking “review and” and inserting “make recommendations, review, and”; and
+> in the matter preceding subparagraph (A), by striking “review and” and inserting “make recommendations, review, and”;

 | | |
 |---|---|